nkershaw01/RedZeD/README.md

 There is also a C++ version, whose main function is redzed(dist, n; threshold).

-The C++ version is what is tested against Ripser in the paper.
+The C++ version is what is tested against Ripser in latest version of the paper.